smdocs/tech-notes/Messaging-Layer.md

 ![](pics/tmi-features.jpg)

 1. Types of Channels - the following types of communication channels should be supported in order to provide several messaging paradigms
       - Pub-Sub Channel
       - Request-Reply Channel
+      - Data Streams Channel
       - Data Channel
       - Error Channel